Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 e) Selection of equipment.

-f) Technical vetting of contracts for procurement.
+f) Technical vetting of procurement contracts.

 g) Software development.